picasso250/GeminiAPI-PHP-Class/README.md

 # GeminiAPI PHP Class

 The GeminiAPI PHP class provides a convenient way to interact with the Gemini language model API.
 It allows you to generate content based on input text and retrieve the most important result from the API response.
-Additionally, it supports a `vision` method for processing image requests.
+Additionally, it supports a `vision` method for processing image requests and a `chat` method for engaging in conversational interactions.

 ## Usage